FamilySearch/GEDCOM/specification/gedcom.md

 :::note
 There may be cases where an extension author wishes to allow multiple structures where this document allows only one.
-Because cardinality rules cannot be changed by extension, this requires introducing a new structure type with adjusted semantics that give meaning to multiple instances.
+Because cardinality rules cannot be changed by an extension, this requires introducing a new structure type with adjusted semantics that give meaning to multiple instances.

 :::example